-subway relies on the agricultural industry for the production and upply of food and beverages served in Subway [®] restaurants in Australia.
-Due to the nature of work involved in growing, producing and manufacturing food and beverages along with the abour force, the agricultural industry carries a higher risk of nodern slavery.
-Subway relies on the fishing industry for supply of some of the ood items served in Subway [®] restaurants in Australia.
-Due longestablished practices, particularly in some South-eastern countries in the Asia Pacific region, the fishing industry carries a nigher risk of modern slavery. subway relies on the textile industry for supply of apparel worn by persons working in Subway [®] restaurants in Australia and other extile items relating to the restaurant fit out.
-Due to the epetitive and competitive nature of work involved in textile nanufacture along with the vulnerable nature of the workers, the extile production industry carries a higher risk of modern slavery. bubway [®] franchisees in Australia rely on the workforce to assist hem in operating a Subway [®] restaurant as a going concern.
-Due o the vulnerability of the workers employed across the Quick ervice Restaurant industry and the continued uncertainty and mpact from Covid-19, the risk of modern slavery remains albeit ow due to the measures in place to identity and mitigate that risk see further below) in conjunction with Australian workplace egislation.
+Agricultural Subway relies on the agricultural industry for the production and supply of food and beverages served in Subway® restaurants in Australia.
+Due to the seasonal nature of work involved in growing, producing and manufacturing food and beverages along with the labour force, the agricultural industry carries a higher risk of modern slavery.
+Fishing Subway relies on the fishing industry for supply of some of the food items served in Subway® restaurants in Australia.
+Due to long-established practices and lack of regulation, particularly in some South-eastern countries in the Asia Pacific region, the fishing industry carries a higher risk of modern slavery.
+Textile Production Subway relies on the textile industry for supply of apparel worn by persons working in Subway® restaurants in Australia and other textile items relating to the restaurant fit out.
+The apparel industry, has for a long time been fraught with labour challenges, predominantly in poorer, less regulated countries.
+The repetitive and competitive nature of work involved in textile manufacture along with the vulnerable nature of the workers, means the textile production industry carries a higher risk of modern slavery.
+Quick Service Restaurant Subway® franchisees in Australia rely on the workforce to assist them in operating a Subway® restaurant Due to the vulnerability of the workers employed across the Quick Service Restaurant industry, high attrition of workers and the continued uncertainty and impact from Covid-19, the risk of modern slavery remains albeit low due to the measures in place to identity and mitigate that risk (see further below) in conjunction with Australian workplace legislation.

-4.3 Supplier processes
+4.3 Supplier management systems

 Subway and IPC Asia Pacific continue to assess modern slavery risk based on the shared existing human rights policies and processes of suppliers/businesses within our supply chain and operations.
 The measures do vary with some suppliers applying robust risk mitigation measures.
-Those suppliers who don't take a robust approach or independently review their anti-corruption or anti-slavery measures, are at a higher risk of modern slavery being present within their business.
+Those suppliers who don't take a robust approach or independently review their anti-corruption or anti-slavery measures, are at a higher risk of modern slavery being present within their business and are therefore more closely monitored through our audit programme.